Notes to Monism

 59. For an attempt along these lines see Trogdon 2009, and for subsequent discussion of the proposal see the exchange between Skiles 2009 and Trogdon 2010.

 60. For discussions of the idea that inrinsicness might best be regarded as a primitive notion see Eddon (2011: 334) and Skiles (forthcoming).

 61. For specific discussion of this aspect of the argument see Zimmerman manuscript.
 For further general discussion of principles of modal combination, and the prospects for brute necessary connections, see Bricker 1991, Nolan 1996, Wilson 2010, and Weatherson (forthcoming).

 62. See Schaffer (2010b: §3) for further discussion, as well as Williams (2010) and Mumford (2004: 182) for similar claims.

 63. I use “Humeanism” in the sense popularized by David Lewis.
 Whether or not the historical Hume was a “Humean” in this sense is doubtful.
 See Strawson (2000) for a very different view of the historical Hume.

-64. Segal (forthcoming) argues from causal essentialism to a view he calls “mereological monism,” which supplements mereology with a “null object” that is part of everything, and that (by standard mereology) composes everything.
+64. Segal (2014) argues from causal essentialism to a view he calls “mereological monism,” which supplements mereology with a “null object” that is part of everything, and that (by standard mereology) composes everything.
 Segal's view explains necessary connections in nature through common parthood.